neelsoumya/dsSurvival_bookdown/README.md

 * https://github.com/neelsoumya/dsSurvival

-This is a package for building survival functions (client side) for DataSHIELD (a platform for federated analysis of private data).
-These are client side functions for building survival models, Cox proportional hazards models and Cox regression models.
+This is a package for building survival functions for DataSHIELD.

-This is a standalone bolt on package for survival analysis in DataSHIELD.
 DataSHIELD is a platform for federated analysis of private data.
+This package can be used to build survival models, Cox proportional hazards models and Cox regression models.

 DataSHIELD has a client-server architecture and this package has a client side and server side component.